microsoft/language-server-protocol/specification.md

 > *Since version 3.14.0*

-The goto definition request is sent from the client to the server to resolve the definition location of a symbol at a given text document position.
+The go to definition request is sent from the client to the server to resolve the definition location of a symbol at a given text document position.
 `
 The result type [`LocationLink`](#locationlink)[] got introduce with version 3.14.0 and depends in the corresponding client capability `clientCapabilities.textDocument.definition.linkSupport`.